ELos385/Fireball_III_analysis/README.md

     toml
     opencv

-## Set up virtual environment in SWAN which supports LAMP
+## Set up virtual environment in SWAN which supports LAMP - Only do this ONCE, to use LAMP

 Start SWAN session, open terminal